 Our selling, general and administrative expenses decreased by \$7 million, or 1%, to \$617 million for the six months ended March 31, 2006 as compared to \$624 million for the six months ended March 31, 2005.
 Expressed as a percent of revenues, selling, general and administrative expenses were 34% for the six months ended March 31, 2006 and 2005.
-Excluding a \$16 million benefit of foreign currency exchange rates and \$9 million of expenses related to our sold sheet music business, selling, general and administrative expenses increased by \$18 million, or 3%, primarily due to a \$29 million increase in selling and marketing expense which was the result of the timing of marketing costs incurred in relation to our product release schedule in the current period, and a severance payment of \$8 million related to the departure of the chairman of WMI.
-These increases were offset by a \$4 million decrease in general and administrative costs, which was primarily the result of the absence of \$5 million of management fees incurred in the prior year related to the terminated Management Agreement described above, and the decrease in depreciation expense of \$6 million as discussed further below.
-Stock compensation expense amounted to \$8 million for the six months ended March 31, 2006 and \$9 million for the six months ended March 31, 2005.
+Excluding a \$16 million benefit of foreign currency exchange rates and \$9 million of expenses related to our sold sheet music business, selling, general and administrative expenses increased by \$18 million, or 3%, primarily due to a \$29 million increase in selling and marketing expense which was the result of the timing of marketing costs incurred in relation to our product release schedule in the current period, and a severance payment of \$8 million related to the termination of the chairman of WMI.
+These increases were offset by a \$4 million decrease in general and administrative costs, which was primarily the result of the absence of \$5 million of management fees incurred in the prior year related to the terminated Management Agreement described above, and the decrease in depreciation of \$6 million as further discussed below.
+Stock compensation expense amounted to \$8 million for the six months ended March 31, 2005.